Skip to main content

 Street-Based Workers in Tachimachi, Kokubuncho, Sendai

 The areas around Nishi Park, in front of Sendai Station, and from the Don Quijote in Tachimachi heading towards the hotel district are said to be street-based workers spots.
-However, many of the younger girls there seem to ask for around 20,000 yen, which feels somewhat higher than street-based workers in more urban areas.

 However, the likelihood of encountering street-based workers seems to be significantly lower.
 In alleys near love hotel districts where you might see many streetwalkers in other prefectures, you mostly find cars that likely belong to delivery health (a type of escort service) drivers waiting for the girls.